psadi/Anylinux-AppImages/README.md

 ---

-Also see [other projects](https://github.com/VHSgunzo/sharun?tab=readme-ov-file#projects-that-use-sharun) that use sharun for more.
+Also see [other projects](https://github.com/VHSgunzo/sharun?tab=readme-ov-file#projects-that-use-sharun) that use sharun for more. **Didn't find what you were looking for?** Open an issue here and we will see what we can do.